rainlanguage/docs.rainprotocol.xyz/blog/2022-11-01-standalone-interpreter-merged.md

 In addition to new words for `ISaleV2` we also added an opcode to read a price from any Chainlink oracle and have it returned in 18 decimal fixed point, and enforce a "stale" timeout to guard against paused/delayed oracles.
-Please note reading from Chainlink that all oracles are upgradeable proxies so pausing and changes to frequency/sensitivity of price updates is subject to multisig changes at any time.
+Please note when reading from Chainlink that all oracles are upgradeable proxies so pausing and changes to frequency/sensitivity of price updates is subject to multisig changes at any time.
 If this is a problem for you, reach out and we can discuss pinning